signalfx/splunk-otel-js/README.md

 @opentelemetry/instrumentation-winston
 ```

-You can find more instrumentation packages over at the [OpenTelemetry Registry](https://opentelemetry.io/registry/?language=js) and enable them manually
-as described above.
+You can find more instrumentation packages over at the [OpenTelemetry Registry](https://opentelemetry.io/registry/?language=js) and enable them manually as described above.

 ## Troubleshooting

-TODO:
+For troubleshooting issues with the Splunk Distribution of OpenTelemetry JS, see [Troubleshooting](./docs/troubleshooting.md).

 # License and versioning